fgeorgatos/HPCBIOS/HPCBIOS_2012-92.rst

-  Though building HPC software can be done in alternative ways, either manual or structured, EasyBuild can incorporate the experience across multiple HPC sites and provides an advanced service, which simplistic solutions -such as Makefiles and simple scripts- can never match, since good code factorization is necessary in order to tackle the complexity of building software for multiple HPC platforms.
+  Though building HPC software can be done in alternative ways, either manual or structured, EasyBuild can incorporate the experience across multiple HPC sites and provides an advanced service, which simplistic solutions -such as Makefiles and regular shell scripts- can never match, since good code factorization is necessary in order to tackle the complexity of building software for multiple HPC platforms.

   * BC Policy: HPCBIOS_2012-92